floodlight-sports/floodlight/docs/source/compendium/2_design.rst

     All data structures and functionality should be implemented with a clear focus on scientific data analytics.
 We attempt to optimize core objects and manipulation functions so that data processing becomes intuitive and easy.
 If a trade-off has to be made, we prioritize data handling over (external) API compatibility, database friendliness, or use-case specific requirements.
 Performance is also an issue we keep in mind.

     On an implementation level, we make extensive use of data analysis packages such as *numpy*, *pandas*, or *matplotlib*.
 We let the experts do what they're the best at, and gratefully use their great tools.
 Many of our core data objects are container classes wrapping ``ndarray``\s or ``DataFrame``\s.
-This way, we can add our own flavour and add needed functionaliy, while leveraging and interfacing their rich functionality such as views, indexing, and vectorization.
+This way, we can add our own flavour and add needed functionality, while leveraging and interfacing their rich functionality such as views, indexing, and vectorization.

 2. **Sports Independence**

     The basics of processing sports data apply to many sports across the board.
 Most spatial or temporal transforms, data manipulation techniques or performance metrics apply irrespectively of whether there are eleven players chasing a ball, or five a puck.
 We intend to provide essential data structures and functionality for all team invasion games, such as football, basketball, handball, hockey, and so on.

     We are aware that data analysis on football draws by far the major portion of attention.
-Submodules that solve a sport-specific problems are certainly welcome, but please double check whether your contribution can be further abstracted to apply to all team sports.
+Submodules that solve sport-specific problems are certainly welcome, but please double check whether your contribution can be further abstracted to apply to all team sports.
 If not, that's okay, but make sure to mark it as sport-specific!

 3. **Provider Independence**